networkinss/gemini-psql-starter/README.md

 # Gemini Postgresql Starter

 This repository can be used to start with Gemini as a Gradle dependency module.
+Gemini is a Model Driven REST Framework to automatically build FULL CRUD backends.

-You can see more about the framework [here](https://github.com/gemini-projects/gemini) or take a look at the [documentation](https://gemini.at7.it/).
+> You can see more about the framework in the official repository [here](https://github.com/gemini-projects/gemini).

 ## What is included ?